sidebase/sidebase/README.md

 sidebase is a modern, best-practice, batteries-included fullstack-app starter based on Nuxt 3 and TypeScript.

 With this nuxt 3 starter you get production-ready frontend + backend projects while still having fun!
-[Atinux, CEO of Nuxt](https://github.com/Atinux) said to sidebase mon Twitter:
+[Atinux, CEO of Nuxt](https://github.com/Atinux) said to sidebase on Twitter:
 > Beautiful work on Sidebase!

 ## Quick start